jasper07/cap-sflight-devops/README-advanced-pipeline.md

 ```

-To get the output of the tests to be published into the test results and coverage results as mentioned above, in the [karma.conf.js](app/travel_processor/karma.conf.js) the reporters were added and aswell and the results configured to use the same directories as unit tests use.
+To get the output of the tests to be published into the test results and coverage results as mentioned above, in the [karma.conf.js](app/travel_processor/karma.conf.js) the reporters were added and as well and the results configured to use the same directories as unit tests use.
 Note there is no custom code in the Fiori apps so no coverage results.

 ```js
 // File: app/travel_processor/karma.conf.js